sismo-core/sismo-hub/docs/github-provider.md

 - get an access token from your GitHub account
 - set the access token in your development environment

+ℹ️ You can also use the GitHub API without access token.
+But you will be limited in the number of request you can make.
+So you are free to skip this setup part untill you are limited by the api.

 ### Access token

 - Go to https://github.com/settings/tokens/ and click on "Generate new token" button. (you can choose either a "Fine-grained token" or a "Classic token").